robertofranceschi/Sentiment-Analysis-on-Tripadvisor-reviews/README.md

 Perform sentiment analysis of textual reviews of hotel stays.
 The goal is to build a binary classifier able to understand whether the users expressed positive or negative feelings in their comments.

+> TL;DR The best model after K-fold cross validation is the Linear SVC.
+The f1-score obtained after submission is 0.9694 on test set.

 ### Dataset

 The dataset for this competition has been specifically scraped from the <tripadvisor.it> Italian web site.
 It contains 41077 textual reviews written in the Italian language.